 - 1 large egg + 1 egg yolk

-- In a small bowl, whisk together the dry ingredients (flours, salt, and baking soda) and set aside.
+- In a small bowl, whisk together the dry ingredients (cake flour, all purpose flour, salt, and baking soda) and set aside.

 - When ready, preheat the oven to 375F.
-Place 4 cookies about 2 inches apart on a large cookie sheet.
+Place 4-5 cookies about 3 inches apart on a large baking sheet lined with parchment paper.
 Bake for 12-14 minutes.
 12 lends a more doughy center so add on a couple minutes if you want a more baked cookie.
 You’re looking for a LIGHT golden brown edge.
 They’ll still look pretty pale in the middle but they will darken slightly as they cool.

 - Transfer to a cooling rack.
-This is optional but while they’re still warm, you can sprinkle the cookies with decorative sugar (found in the sprinkle section) to get that bakery-style look.
-They will seem a little doughy in the middle but that’s what we’re going for.
-Once they cool to room temp, the centers will solidify to get that soft and tender chew.
-So wait patiently then enjoy!
+While they’re still warm, you can sprinkle the cookies with sparking sugar (found in the sprinkle section) to get that bakery-style look.